cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 This is by no means the best workflow, but it is conceptually simple if you are familiar with tidyverse.
 The goal of this workflow is identify genes co-expressed with known genes of interest.

-* Author: Chenxin Li, Postdoctoral Research Associate, Center for Applied Genetic Technologies, University of Georgia
+* Author: Chenxin Li, Ph.D., Assistant Research Scientist at Department of Crop & Soil Sciences and Center for Applied Genetic Technologies, University of Georgia
 * Contact: Chenxin.Li@uga.edu

 ## Example data